WSU-ACM/hackathon-site/README.md

 5. The website assets will have been built and copied into a newly created directory called ```build```.
 From there you can serve the files using your favorite web development server.
+If you leave gulp running, it will rerun when it senses any file changes.
+To only do a build with no file watching, run ```gulp build```.